Skip to content

 Sing-A-Long Song Sheet

-Click Here to download your own song list
+Click Here to download your song list

 For almost 100 years the town of Basking Ridge comes together to sing 9 classic songs on Christmas Eve.
 Here's the list. #realwhoville

-In 2023, for 99 years and the 100th time, the town of Basking Ridge have been coming together to sing 9 songs on Christmas Eve.
+In 2023, for 99 years and the 100th time, the town of Basking Ridge has been coming together to sing 9 songs on Christmas Eve.
 Here’s the list. #realwhoville – Here are two Basking Ridge Christmas Eve Carol Sheets from 2015 and 2014.
-Click image to enlarge.
+Click the image to enlarge.
 Click Here to download your own song sheet.

 O Come All Ye Faithful